5 Southern California Attractions for the Budget Minded

 This rapidly expanding Vietnamese shopping district is concentrated in a three square mile area bordered by Westminster Boulevard, Bolsa Avenue, Magnolia Street, and Euclid Street.
 You need to park the car and walk through the shopping areas to really appreciate the charm of Little Saigon.

-A good starting point is the Asian Garden Mall which houses the biggest jewelry market in Orange County.
+Start your journey at the Asian Garden Mall which houses the biggest jewelry market in Orange County.
 Little Saigon features a wide variety of Vietnamese shops, bakeries, boutiques and restaurants.
-To really enjoy the flavor of Vietnam you need to dine in one of the several dozen Vietnamese restaurants.
-With so many places to eat you might want to ask one of the local residents to recommend their favorite eating place.
+To really enjoy the flavor of Vietnam dine in one of the several dozen Vietnamese restaurants.
+With so many places to eat, you might want to ask one of the local residents to recommend their favorite eating place.

-Little Saigon gets very busy on weekends, traffic is backed up on Bolsa Street and parking spaces are hard to find.
-If possible plan your trip to Little Saigon during the week.
-There is no other Vietnamese shopping experience like this anywhere else in the United States so on holidays and weekends you can expect lots of traffic.
+Little Saigon gets very busy on weekends.
+Traffic is backed up on Bolsa Street and parking spaces are hard to find.
+If possible, plan your trip to Little Saigon during the week.
+There is no other Vietnamese shopping experience like this anywhere else in the United States.
+So on holidays and weekends know you can expect lots of traffic.
 You can plan on spending a half a day or possibly longer exploring Little Saigon.

 Little Saigon has expanded beyond the original area.
 In fact, there are Vietnamese stores for several miles in all directions.
 The heart of Little Saigon is still along Bolsa Street.
 Bolsa Street should be your starting point for exploring Little Saigon.
 The Vietnam War Memorial is located about two miles away in Freedom Park.